MvvmCross/MvvmCross/docs/_posts/2017-10-13-mvvmcross-53-release.md

 There are also new MvvmCross base classes for all Xamarin.Forms Page types supporting DataBinding, ViewModels and more from code and layout files!

+To take advantage of all those new features make sure to use the Xamarin.Forms base classes for Setup, Appdelegate and others.
 # Extended MvvmCross bindings support

 ## Already possible